AnelisaDee/Portfolio/README.md

 # Portfolio mobile site

-> Build the Middle section of the mobile website using the template from Figma.
+> Build the section of the desktop website using the template from Figma.
 CSS Grids and Flexbox is used for the elements on the page.

 ## Built With